VictorSotirov/logistics-company-project/README.md

 2. Run the following maven command:
    `mvn clean install
    `

-   *Note: Make sure Java 11 is in the PATH*
+   *Note: Make sure Java 11 is installed and in the PATH variable*

 Alternatively, clone the repository and import in your IDE